openstack/barbican/doc/source/install/barbican-backend.rst

 Vault Plugin
 ^^^^^^^^^^^^

-Vault is a Hashicorp tool for securely accessing secrets and other objects, such as API keys, passwords, or certificates.
+Vault is a HashiCorp tool for securely accessing secrets and other objects, such as API keys, passwords, or certificates.
 Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.